Roman funerary art: Metropolitan Roman, Attic, and Asiatic sarcophagus production centers

 Sarcophagi production of the Ancient Roman Empire involved three main parties: the customer, the sculpting workshop that carved the monument, and the quarry-based workshop that supplied the materials.
 The distance between these parties was highly variable due to the extensive size of the Empire.
 Metropolitan Roman, Attic, and Asiatic were the three major regional types of sarcophagi that dominated trade throughout the Roman Empire.
 Although they were divided into regions, the production of sarcophagi was not as simple as it might appear.
 For example, Attic workshops were close to Mount Pentelikon, the source of their materials, but were usually very far from their client.
-The opposite was true for the workshops of Metropolitan Rome, who tended to import large, roughed out sarcophagi from distant quarries in order to complete their commissions.
+The opposite was true for the workshops of Metropolitan Rome, which tended to import large, roughed out sarcophagi from distant quarries in order to complete their commissions.
 Depending on distance and customer request (some customers might choose to have elements of their sarcophagi left unfinished until a future date, introducing the possibility of further work after the main commission), sarcophagi were in many different stages of production during transport.
 As a result, it is difficult to develop a standardized model of production.

+Battle sarcophagi

+A relatively small number, about 25, of sarcophagi feature large and crowded battle scenes.
+Most apparently date to 170–210, made in Rome or in some cases Athen.
+The Ludovisi Battle sarcophagus of about 250-260 is a late outlier, with the Roman commander presumed to be the deceased.
+In the similar Portonaccio sarcophagus (c.
+170) the face of the Roman general is unfinished; perhaps a portrait was awaited.